Cheap Houses for Sale in Japan

 True Cost of Buying a Cheap House in Japan

 The listed price is rarely the total cost.
 Budget buyers should plan for: purchase price, transaction costs (7–10% of purchase price: agent fee typically 3%, registration taxes, stamp duty, scrivener fees), and renovation.
-A ¥1 million house in good structural condition might need ¥2–5 million in repairs to be comfortable.
+A ¥1 million (~$6,600 USD) house in good structural condition might need ¥2–5 million in repairs to be comfortable.
 A property needing full renovation can run ¥10–20 million in contractor costs.
 The safest approach: visit in person, hire a building inspector (¥50,000–¥100,000), get renovation quotes before committing, and treat anything under ¥500,000 with scepticism unless you're prepared for significant work.

 Many municipalities offer renovation subsidies of ¥500,000–¥2,000,000 for buyers who commit to residing in the area.
 Some also cover relocation costs and provide free introductions to local contractors.
 Ask at the city office (市役所) when viewing any property in a target municipality — these programs aren't always advertised in English.